Our Top 8 Targeting Tips for Automotive Facebook Ads in 2023

 For example, if you are trying to sell the newest Ford truck on your lot, consider incorporating a custom audience of past Ford truck purchasers into your targeting.

-There are many more ways to integrate your CRM data into your Facebook marketing.
-Watch our webinar all about the topic!
+There are many more ways to integrate your CRM data into your Meta marketing.

 4. Throw Hyper-Targeting into the Mix

-While you’re including custom and Special Ads Audiences into your targeting (see previous tip), you might want to consider taking it a step further by hyper-targeting some ads to people in more specific situations.
+While you’re including custom audiences into your targeting (see previous tip), you might want to consider taking it a step further by hyper-targeting some ads to people in more specific situations.

 These are great ways to reach a higher relevance score on your ads, which would, in turn, lower your CPC — and yield more clicks with less money.